People

 Sophie Cohen

-Sophie is an undergrad majoring in Molecular and Cellular Biology.
+Sophie graduated from Vanderbilt with a major in Molecular and Cellular Biology.
 She is interested in genetic diseases, especially those that are hereditary, and wants to pursue a career in genetic counseling.
 Her favorite things to do in her free time are reading and singing.

 Paige Roberson